jaredLunde/stellar-apps/packages/inst-templates/create-static-react-app/README.md

 other applications, e.g. wildcard certificates.
 To change this behavior, set `retain` to `false` in `custom.certificateManager.retain`

+4. Pay special attention to the `custom.certificateManager.domains` listed to be sure they are exactly the domains you need a certificate for and that they will use the exact same certificate.

 ## Managing the application
 ### Starting the app in the `development` stage and `development` NODE_ENV on a local server
 ```bash